MaslowCommunityGarden/Motor-Gear-Upgrade/README.md

 # Motor Gear Upgrade

-Made with higher grade materials than the original motors.
-Direct from the motor manufacturer.
+Made with higher grade materials than original motors.
+Direct from manufacturer.